planetarian/TsunKitTranslations/README.md

     "termWhat": "World",
     "placeholderText": "Hello, [[termWhat]]!"
 ```
 In the above example, an entry named `termWhat` is defined, containing the text `World`.
-This is a translation entry that wouldn't be referenced directly by KCNav -- instead, it's intended to be referenced only by other translation entries!
+This is a translation entry that wouldn't be referenced directly by TsunKit -- instead, it's intended to be referenced only by other translation entries!

 There is another translation entry, named `placeholderText`, which contains a *reference* to `termWhat`.

-When rendered by KCNav, the `placeholderText` entry would display as `Hello, World!`.
+When rendered by TsunKit, the `placeholderText` entry would display as `Hello, World!`.

 You could reference `termWhat` in other entries as well, and if you ever changed the value of `termWhat`, all other entries that reference it would be updated automatically.